cordy001/Termux_Nextjs/README.md

 Please follow instructions below 👇

 ### Install the Kali Linux on termux
-if you don't have kali linux please Download the kali linux rootless environment
+if you don't have kali linux please Download in this link or skip this if you have already setup it

 https://github.com/cordy001/TermuxNetHunter.git